grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ### Install *R* on your VM

 You can find the full set of instructions and recommendations for installing *R* on Ubuntu [here](https://cran.r-project.org/bin/linux/ubuntu/README){:target="_blank"}.
-Or you can just follow my choices below, which covers everything that you should need.
+Or you can just follow my choices below, which should cover everything that you need.
 ```
-root@rstudio:~# sh -c 'echo "deb https://cloud.r-project.org/bin/linux/ubuntu xenial/" >> /etc/apt/sources.list'
+root@rstudio:~# sh -c 'echo "deb https://cloud.r-project.org/bin/linux/ubuntu bionic-cran35/" >> /etc/apt/sources.list'
-root@rstudio:~# apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E084DAB9
+root@rstudio:~# apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9
 root@rstudio:~# apt update
 root@rstudio:~# apt install r-base r-base-dev
 ```
-> **Tip:** Again, if you have trouble running any of the above commands -- particularly if your username isn't "root" -- then you should try to add "sudo" to the beginning of each line.
+> **Tip:** Again, if you have trouble running any of the above commands — particularly if your username isn't "root" — then you should try to add "sudo" to the beginning of each line.
 Continue doing this for the remaining commands below as needed.

 In addition to the above, a number of important *R* packages require external Linux libraries that must first be installed separately on your VM.
 For example, the `curl` *R* package, which in turn is a dependency for many other packages.
 In Ubuntu (or other Debian-based distros), run the below commands in your VM's terminal: